-- The level of recreational access may be slightly declining in the northern portion of the Fort Ord National Monument.
-Evidence of trespassing is rarely seen.
+- Off-trail users were observed in the northern portion of the Fort Ord National Monument.
 The BRAC field visit will continue with 1-2 visits per week to BLM Area B to maintain visibility of routine presence of project personnel. - While no additional illegal encampment has been found inside the Impact Area MRA, the potential for unauthorized entry into the southwestern portion the Impact Area remains.
 The BRAC field visit will continue with 1-2 visits per week to the Impact Area, including routine fence check.
 BRAC will communicate regularly with BLM and law enforcement personnel about activities, findings, and any follow-up actions. - The MOUT site area continues to be an area of interest to trespassers.
 The MOUT gate area will continue to be visited regularly by the BRAC team.
-As of July 7, the property is in the process of being transferred from Fort Ord Reuse Authority to Monterey Peninsula College (MPC).
-BRAC will communicate with MPC the procedures for access to the site (through the Impact Area MRA gate) as well as the effort to detect and report trespassing.
+In early October, the property was officially accepted by Monterey Peninsula College (MPC).
+BRAC is coordinating with MPC the procedures for access to the site (through the Impossible Canyon North gate) as well as the effort to detect and report trespassing. - Additional Environmental Services Cooperative Agreement (ESCA) properties adjacent to the Impact Area MRA completed their transfer process from Fort Ord Reuse Authority to the designated recipients (e.g., City of Seaside).
+The Army will continue to coordinate site security actions with the ESCA successor (City of Seaside) as well as the landholders.